4D syndrome is a term given to syndromic glucagonomas, a type of pancreatic endocrine tumour.

-The estimated incidence is 1 in 5000 births.
+The estimated incidence is 1 in 5000 live births.

 Clinically there is no anal opening.
-It can be broadly be classified in...
+Subtypes can be classified in...

 Anal cancer is a relatively uncommon malignancy.
-It accounts for less than 2% of large bowel malignancies and 1-6% of anorectal tumours (~1.5% of all gastro-intestinal tract malignancies in the Unites States 14).
+It accounts for less than 2% of large bowel malignancies and 1-6% of anorectal tumours (~1.5% of all gastrointestinal tract malignancies in the United States 14).

 The accepted TNM staging of anal cancer is as follows 1:

 T1: tumour 2 cm or less in greatest dimension